briceln/DataScience/README.md

 ### 3.1.2 Project status at the beginning of the course

 At the begin of this minor, we had to read the research paper and understand what the previous group did.
 The previous group did not know the name of the exercises.
+So they created their own labels (Alpha, Beta, Charlie, Delta, etc.)
+The previous group create a super cleaned dataset where they remove the idle time of each exercise.
+The results of the classification they use was 97.7% with the super cleaned data.

 # 3.2 Our research